PhillyDistrictAttorneysOffice/jnet/README.md

 # Tutorial - Getting Started

 This is a minimal tutorial to get yourself started from scratch.
-You should read everything above and think about the best setup for you before you start using JNET in production.
+You should read everything above and think about the best setup for your needs before you start using JNET in production.

 Procedure: